Plant-Food-Research-Open/assemblyqc/docs/minimal_example.md

 ## Step 4: Running the Pipeline

-The next two sections explain how to run the pipeline on Slurm, a single machine or other executors.
+The next sections explain how to run the pipeline on Slurm, a single machine or other executors.

 ### Running on Slurm